Physician Health Programs for Addicted Doctors

 What to Expect with PHPs

 Evaluation and intervention begin the process of working with PHPs.
-After identifying, most physicians start with residential treatment, even though outpatient treatment is available.
+After identifying, most physicians start with quasi-residential treatment, even though outpatient treatment is available.

 Results of PHPs